Hyperfov/link-previews/README.md

 There are two parts to this project:

 - A function `linkPreview` for adding and initializing a link preview web component for each link.
-- A serverless worker function that fetches and serves the links' meta information to the web components.
+- A serverless worker function that fetches and serves the links' meta information like `title`, `description`, and `image` to the web components.

-The worker is required because CORs prevents cross-origin client requests.
-For example, trying to directly `fetch` a url like `https://matrix.org` from your webpage will fail since most servers are configured to reject cross-origin requests.
-As a result, it's necessary to make the request outside the browser.
+For the worker function, I'm using [Cloudflare Workers](https://workers.cloudflare.com/) but you could probably rewrite it for some other service like [AWS Lambda](https://aws.amazon.com/lambda/) or [GCP Functions](https://cloud.google.com/functions/).

-Since the task of fetching a page and parsing out the meta information is so simple, it can be accomplished with a single serverless function.
-I'm using [Cloudflare Workers](https://workers.cloudflare.com/) but you could probably rewrite it for some other service like AWS Lambda.
+Using this package requires [first deploying the worker](#deploy-the-worker) to Cloudflare Workers, then [adding the script to your webpage](#add-the-script) and [instantiating](#instantiate).

 ### Deploy the worker

 Follow the instructions in [the worker's readme](worker/README.md) to deploy the worker.
 Once complete, you should have a url like `https://worker.[something].workers.dev`, or a custom domain if you've opted to set one up.

-### Add the script and instantiate
+### Add the script

 The latest build can be found in [`client/dist`](/client/dist/).